fbchat-dev/fbchat/docs/intro.rst

 and ``mid``, ``ts``, ``metadata`` and ``msg`` got removed, but the function still works, since we included ``**kwargs``

 .. note::
-    Therefore, for both backwards and forwards compatability, the API actually requires that you include ``**kwargs`` as your final argument.
+    Therefore, for both backwards and forwards compatibility, the API actually requires that you include ``**kwargs`` as your final argument.

 View the :ref:`examples` to see some more examples illustrating the event system